TIBCOSoftware/fabrician-apache-karaf-enabler/README.md

 used for the Enabler.
 Installation of the Apache Karaf Server Enabler involves copying these Grid Libraries to the SF_HOME/webapps/livecluster/deploy/resources/gridlib directory on the Silver Fabric Broker.

-Additionally, the GlassFish Server Enabler requires the Silver Fabric Engine use Java 1.7.
+Additionally, the Apache Karaf Enabler requires the Silver Fabric Engine use Java 1.7.

 Runtime Grid Library
 --------------------------------------